Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-add-photo-uploads.md

 	_Contoso Travel showing an uploaded photo_

 You now have a basic Flask Web site running that accepts photo uploads.
-The next step is to add logic to extract text from the photos.
+The next step is to modify the site to extract text from those photos.